willfolsom/browserwars/README.md

 - View the app: <http://localhost:3000>

 Guide
-- Click to randomly attack the robots until there is a victor.
+- Click to randomly attack the robots until there is a victor

 Todo
 - do something with speed / luck stats